ACCESS-Community-Hub/decoding-om3/documentation/docs/pages/decoding_mom6.md

         - access-om3/2025.08.001
 ```

-Specifically note this line `access-om3/2025.08.001` highlights the [Spack bundle package](https://github.com/ACCESS-NRI/access-spack-packages/blob/main/packages/access-om3/package.py) and git tag that is being used for MOM6 code.
-One can then match this tag name `2025.08.001` from the model deployment repository, this link [lists all the tags](https://github.com/ACCESS-NRI/ACCESS-OM3/tags), and here is the tag we are looking for: [`2025.08.001`](https://github.com/ACCESS-NRI/ACCESS-OM3/releases/tag/2025.08.001).
+Specifically note that this line `access-om3/2025.08.001` highlights the [Spack bundle package](https://github.com/ACCESS-NRI/access-spack-packages/blob/main/packages/access-om3/package.py) and git tag that is being used for MOM6 code.
+One can then match this tag name `2025.08.001` from the model deployment repository, this link [lists all the tags](https://github.com/ACCESS-NRI/ACCESS-OM3/tags), and here is the tag we are looking for: [`2025.08.001`](https://github.com/ACCESS-NRI/ACCESS-OM3/releases/tag/2025.08.001) in this case.

 Further information: